RobTillaart/I2C_LCD/README.md

 #### Tab printing

 Experimental,
-When '\t' is printed to the LCD, it moves to the first position that is a multiple of 4.
+When '\t' (character 9) is printed to the LCD, it moves to the first position that is a multiple of 4.
+This allows a simple way to get some sort of tabular data representation.
+See the example.

+Idea for the future might be to set the tab-stops instead of current hardcoded ones.

 ## Future